 By responding to visitor requests for more choices of fruits and vegetables in the fruit stand, the farm began to grow.
 Pumpkins, the first crop that Gary and Bonnie grew as a newly married couple, have continued to play a major role in farm activities.
 Now each October, schools from the Northwest Washington area visit the farm for educational weekday tours.
 Every October weekend the farm holds the northwest's largest Harvest Festival, bringing families from far and wide to join in the family festivities.

 What began over 30 years ago as a humble produce stand has grown into a 200 acre tourist center offering a full service restaurant, bakery, ice cream parlor, large picnic areas, U-Pick fields, Birthday Party Packages, fun and educational tours and Country Fair Fun Park.
 The farm annually hosts more than 200,000 visitors from all over the world.
 Remlinger Farms is also famous for its pies and other products which are sold commercially in over 200 Northwest grocery stores.

 At its heart, Remlinger Farms has not changed its original purpose.
 It is still a family owned and operated working farm with a produce stand.
 Gary's love of the land and Bonnie's love of animals sets the stage for everything that goes on at the farm.
 Gary still plows the fields and harvests the crops while Bonnie watches over the farm's animals and continually produces ideas to educate young children about the history and future of farming.

 Daughter Diane and her husband Will are very active in the operation and management of the farm, overseeing the office, restaurant, and corporate picnics.
 Will has worked 20 years in sales prior to coming to Remlinger Farms, and is enjoying the challenges of Remlinger Farms, not to mention the additional time with his wife and family.

-Create a full itinerary - for free!
+Create a full Carnation itinerary